 I spent two days wandering the streets of George town.
-It was very hip and arty with Chinese temples and mosques here and there.
+It was very hip and arty with Chinese temples and mosques scattered around.
 But I felt restless.
-I was wasting my time, I should have planned great things to do here but I seemed to lack the motivation to do so.
-I made friends with an Indonesian girl called Munni in my dorm on the second day.
-She was sleeping in the afternoon and I thought she was ill.
+I was wasting my time.
+I should have planned great things to do here but I seemed to lack the motivation to do so.
+On the second day, I made friends with an Indonesian girl in my dorm called Munni.
+I had just returned from an excursion early afternoon and she seemed to have just woken up.
+I thought she was ill.
 'Are you okay?'
 I asked.
 She looked at me curiously and then smiled.
 We hung out, going to the local shops for drinks and snacks.
 She was ten years older and here on business, setting up a restaurant and a hostel nearby.
 She'd stayed at Siok for a month and I got the feeling she wanted to be friends with me because she thought I was classy.
-She really liked that I was from London, that I was an ex teacher and of course, like many others, my British accent.
+She really liked that I was from London, that I was an ex-teacher and of course, like many others, my British accent.
 I had never considered myself to have an accent as I always thought I spoke 'normally.'
-An example of subtle British arrogance that I didn't even realise I had.

-We went to a bar first where they were playing live music.
+We went to a bar first where they were playing live music outside.
 A tanned guy with a black hat on and a rugged voice singing old school rock.
 He was good.
 After a drink, we made our way to the Bengali club.
 It was called Aashiqui and it was more Bollywood than Bengali.
-An almost empty club with eight girls dressed in traditional attire, two of them dancing out of sync on stage while the rest of them sat in the back behind them, faces serious, bored even, waiting for their turn.
+An almost empty club with eight girls dressed in traditional attire, two of them dancing out of sync on stage while the rest of them sat in the back, faces serious, bored even, waiting for their turn.

 There were open booths all around the stage but they were empty apart from ours and two more.
 Maybe because it was a week night.
-An overweight guy seemed to really appreciate the girls dancing and gave them 10 ringgets each. £2.
-How very generous.
+An overweight guy seemed to appreciate the dancing girls and gave them 10 ringgets each.